Nikhil-Manglore/valkey/PR2516_Analysis.md

 ## Regression Analysis (SET, 96-byte)

-The main thread executes the command pipeline.
-The regression shows up as fewer completed requests in the same time, which implies higher work per request.
+The main thread executes the command pipeline and the regression shows up as fewer completed requests in the same time, which implies higher work per request.

 The profile and hardware-counter data suggest that the increase is not dominated by branch or cache stalls.
 Instead, the system appears to be doing more instructions per request, with much of the extra cost coming from the new accessor/helper layer introduced by the PR.